 A.F.R.

-Annualized Failure Rate is the process that determines the likelihood of a device deteriorating within its first year of functioning.
-A.F.R. is also a great fortune teller of how much one can rely on a hard drive.
-It also foregrounds the importance of redundancy in disk technology.
+The Annualized Failure Rate (A.F.R.) measures the likelihood of a device failing within its first year of operation, serving as a predictor of reliability and emphasizing the significance of redundancy in disk technology.

 Allocation